Optimizely.

 Implementation

 An Optimizely implementation typically takes 3-6 months for a standard enterprise setup.
 You need Microsoft .NET expertise; this is not a system you can set up "quick and dirty".
-Hosting is baked in (Azure), so you don't have to manage it yourself, but you pay monthly usage-based costs.
+The learning curve is steep for teams without a .NET background.
+Hosting is built-in (Azure), so you don't need to manage it yourself, but you do pay monthly usage-based costs.

 Support & community

 Optimizely offers 24/7 enterprise support via Optimizely Academy.
-The community is smaller than for example Sitecore or Umbraco, but professionals who work on it are usually deeply involved.
+The community is smaller than for example Sitecore or Umbraco, but professionals working on it are usually deeply involved.
 Documentation is extensive although sometimes technically dense.

-Optimizely incrementally adds AI features (AI-assisted insights, predictive analytics).
-However, it's not the AI-first player at the moment.
-Competitors like Sitecore (SitecoreAI) and Contentful develop faster in this area.
+Optimizely adds AI features incrementally (AI-assisted insights, predictive analytics).
+It is however not the AI-first player at the moment.
+Competitors like Sitecore (SitecoreAI) and Contentful are developing faster in this area.

 Sitecore – Enterprise DXP with long history but steep complexity